Websoft9/aws/docs/server-disk.md

    ![attach volume](https://libs.websoft9.com/Websoft9/DocsPicture/en/aws/aws-volumeaddec2-2-websoft9.png)

-5. log in to the instance, and complete volume initialization to make it available.
+5. Log in to the instance, and complete volume initialization to make it available.
-    - Windows, refer to AWS official document [Making an Amazon EBS volume available for use on Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-using-volumes.html)
+    - For Windows, view official document [Making an Amazon EBS volume available for use on Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-using-volumes.html)
-    - Linux, refer to AWS official document [Making an Amazon EBS volume available for use on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html)
+    - For Linux, view official document [Making an Amazon EBS volume available for use on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html)

 6. Complete all settings and the volume is available.